Models of fractional viscous stresses for incompressible materials: Elementary motions

 The stress-strain relationship \eqref{Shear}\textsubscript{a} produces $\Sigma = \epsilon + \kappa * \dot{\epsilon}$, where we have rewritten the fractional derivative \eqref{Frac} in the form of a convolution product.
 At positive times, we therefore find $\Sigma = 1 + \kappa$ where the kernel $\kappa(t)$ in Eq.~\eqref{Kernel} follows a power-law evolution.
 Note in passing that the first (unit) term vanishes in fluid materials.
 Illustrations are provided in Figures~\ref{fig:Kernel} and \ref{fig:Creep}b, which can be compared to experimental results from the literature, see Figure~\ref{fig-Bonfanti}.
+In the elastic limit $\alpha\to 0$, the relaxation response is a step shear stress (dotted line), whereas in the viscous limit $\alpha\to 1$, the relaxation response is singular (dashed line).
+Unlike their fractional counterpart, classical Kelvin-Voigt models cannot account for stress relaxation \cite{carcione15}.